Steve Fonyo: Journey for Lives

 He was named a Member of the Order of Canada in 1985, the youngest person ever given that status at the time.
-This achievement was marred by grief, as his father Steve Fonyo Sr. died of lung cancer the same year.
+This achievement was marred by grief, as his father Steve Fonyo Sr. died of lung cancer the next year.

 Later life and legal troubles

-At some point Fonyo began abusing alcohol and drugs.
+At some point, Fonyo began abusing alcohol and drugs.
+His first conviction for driving under the influence had come in 1982, although the conviction was publicly only after further convictions for drunk driving six years later.
 He repeatedly ran afoul of the law, and was charged and convicted of various crimes.

 In 1996, Fonyo pleaded guilty to 16 charges for offences in Edmonton, including assault with a weapon, aggravated assault, fraud for writing bad cheques totalling $10,000 to supermarkets, and possession of a stolen vehicle.
 He was also convicted at least five times of impaired driving, and seven times of driving without a licence, most recently in the fall of 2008.
 On August 13, 2009, Fonyo, last known to have been working as a heavy-machinery mechanic, appeared in BC Provincial Court in Surrey charged with one count of assault.
 He pleaded guilty and was sentenced to one day in jail.
 He was credited for ten days already served.
 He was also subject to a one-year probation order.
 But just five days later, the 44-year-old was back in court, having breached his conditions.
 He pleaded guilty and was sentenced to 14 days in jail.

 His membership in the Order of Canada was revoked on December 10, 2009.
 On January 27, 2010, Fonyo gave a brief telephone interview to CTV News from the Surrey Remand Centre, where he was serving the balance of his sentence on an assault charge after breach of his parole.
 Fonyo stated it was wrong to have his Order of Canada revoked, as it was given to him for something he had previously done.

 On August 6, 2010, he was again arrested for fraud.
 On August 28, 2010, Fonyo married Lisa Greenwood.

 On December 7, 2010, Fonyo pleaded guilty to threatening Greenwood and to unrelated charges of fraud, credit card fraud, and driving with a suspended licence.
+By 2013, he had stated he had stopped drinking while contending that he was not an alcoholic.

-In February 2015, friends and family reported to news media that Fonyo was in an induced coma in Royal Columbian Hospital after being stabbed by three home invaders at his residence in Whalley, a neighbourhood of Surrey.
+In February 2015, friends and family reported to news media that Fonyo was in an induced coma in Royal Columbian Hospital after being stabbed by three assailants at his home in Whalley, a neighbourhood of Surrey.
 Doctors placed Fonyo in a medically induced coma for a month after the attack.
 Fonyo ended up having a traumatic brain injury, which led to him being prescribed medication to prevent possible seizures.